anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

+* **Acts 1.6-14** recounts Jesus' ascension, and speaks of Jesus' followers 'constantly devoting themselves to prayer'.
+* **Psalm 68.1-10, 32-35** [or 1-10] has connections with Jesus' ascension: 'Let God arise', and 'exalt him who rides on the clouds'.
+* **1 Peter 4.12-14; 5.6-11** concludes the series in 1 Peter, and is about present suffering and future glory, which might resonate with the expectant longing of the period between Ascension Day and Pentecost.
 * **John 17.1-11** continues the series in John, and concludes the series in the 'farewell discourse', with the first section of Jesus' prayer (see Years B and C).
+Jesus' prayer for his own glorification is answered in his ascension.

 Year B